 The alidade has two small holes used to sight a star or a point on the horizon.
+The two holes need to be aligned with the center of the astrolabe (they have to be on a diameter)

 The angle is read on the limb.